 - Moving offices! (see below for photos) The Big Picture office is moving from France's Mediterranean coast to near its Atlantic one.
 The destination is Caussarieu, Hoffman's new writer's retreat centre in Sauternes, among the Bordeaux vineyards.
 Information will be here from early 2019 about the writers' retreat accommodation there.

 Click on Books to view some recent publications.

 big news!
 The big picture office is Moving...

 Hoffman's writing base in France, The Eyrie - in a nature reserve 15 minutes from the Mediterranean beach at the top of this page - is up for sale!
 Have a virtual visit here... of this beautiful house and grounds.

-The Big Picture office is expanding to Caussarieu, a forest property in the Bordeaux vineyard region, with acres of private land and independent accommodation to host writers on retreat.
-Watch this space for a tour of the new venue soon, or to come and visit...
+The Big Picture office has moved to Caussarieu, a forest property in a nature reserve the Bordeaux vineyard region, with acres of private land and independent accommodation to host writers, creatives and their friends on retreat.
+Tour the new venue here...